kuleshov/nanoscope/README.md

 The source code of these programs is part of the git repository;
 it needs to be compiled during the installation process.
+Several programs have been modified to work with long reads; therefore you need to specifically compile the source code included in this package.
-These programs' dependecies are part of a standard Linux setup;
+The programs' dependecies are part of a standard Linux setup;
 if some dependecies are missing, you will be notified at installation time.

 A Nanoscope installation uses approximately 50G of disk space.